 Reanimating Tombstones — Restoring Individual Objects Online

-The Windows Server 2003 directory database supports an LDAP API that reanimates the tombstone of a single object (undeletes the object) to avoid the necessity for an offline restore process in the event that an object is deleted unintentionally.
+The Windows Server 2003 and later directory database supports an LDAP API that reanimates the tombstone of a single object (undeletes the object) to avoid the necessity for an offline restore process in the event that an object is deleted unintentionally.
 This API is available for creating applications to restore the attributes that are preserved on tombstones, which include the object SID, GUID, and security descriptor, as well as any indexed attributes.

 Only attributes that are retained on the tombstone are restored; all other data must be recreated.
 Therefore, to restore an entire deleted container or a set of multiple objects, authoritative restore is still the best option.

 Stale account detection is required so that unused computer and user accounts can be removed from Active Directory.
 On domain controllers running Windows Server 2003 and later, these accounts can be identified by the value in the lastLogonTimeStamp attribute of user and computer objects.
 This attribute identifies the last time that a user or computer successfully logged on to a domain.
 The attribute value is replicated to all domain controllers in the domain. lastLogonTimeStamp is new in Windows Server 2003, and its use is enhanced in Windows Server 2003 with SP1.